-Head over to North Tamborine and call in at “Spice of Life” for lunch and other delicious treats.
+Head over to North Tamborine and turn into “Main Street” to call in at “Spice of Life” for lunch and other delicious treats.
 This is an institution on Tamborine Mountain, frequented by both locals and tourists.
 The iconic building is impossible to overlook, and visitors are always welcome to call in and refuel for the afternoon’s activities!

 3.45pm – Cedar Creek Falls